 Do you remember in college, when a student would raise their hand, ask a question about the schedule of the class, and the professor would sternly reply: “Did you check the syllabus?”

 Everything is organized and located in one area making it easier to find what you need right when you need it.
 No more searching for lost papers or missing bills.
 And if we know anything it’s this, less chaos equals a happier family and a happier us.

 So when the kiddos start asking, “Mom, what’s for dinner?”
 You can simply respond with: “Did you check the menu in our command center?”

-Another pro to this decluttering and simplifying a home feature is that family command centers are a fun way to inject a little bit of your family’s personality into another space in your home.
+Another pro is that family command centers are a fun way to inject a little bit of your family’s personality into another space in your home.